kubecost/kubectl-cost/README.md

     --service-name string         The name of the kubecost cost analyzer service.
 Change if you're running a non-standard deployment, like the staging helm chart. (default "kubecost-cost-analyzer")
 -n, --namespace string            Limit results to only one namespace.
 Defaults to all namespaces.
 -N, --kubecost-namespace string   The namespace that kubecost is deployed in.
 Requests to the API will be directed to this namespace. (default "kubecost")
+    --use-proxy                   Instead of temporarily port-forwarding, proxy a request to Kubecost through the Kubernetes API server.
 ```